-Each student will make a presentation, covering what they learned from this program and what they found interesting in regards to their potential career.
+Each student will make a presentation and write a report covering what they learned from this program and what they found interesting in regards to their potential career.
 The presentation will be made on the last day of the program.
+The report should be submitted by midnight on Friday, July 21 (JST).